CPNV-VIR1/les-jaquier/README.md

 All curl commands are executed in GitBash and use mingw implementation (more close to UNIX one that powershell).
 See [Git for Windows](https://gitforwindows.org/) for more information and download.

-#### NOTE FOR MAC M1 USERS
+#### NOTE FOR MAC M1 USERS (ARM)
 Currently, the "eclipse-temurin:17-jre-alpine" is not available on ARM64 devices, only AMD64 (on Dockerfiles).
-To use the project, adapt FROM "eclipse-temurin:17-jre-alpine" to "eclipse-temurin:17-jre".
+To use the project, adapt FROM "eclipse-temurin:17-jre-alpine" to "eclipse-temurin:17-jre-jammy".
+Remove "RUN apk add curl" because curl is already available in jammy version.

 ### Configuration
 Copy the '.env.example' to '.env' and set the environment variables for your needs (this will be mainly used for docker compose configuration and deployment).